Team France, Led By Knicks Legend Frank Ntilikina Takes Down Team USA, Twitter Clowns The JV Squad

 Team USA’s 58-game winning streak in FIBA and Olympic Competition while using NBA players has been snapped.
 The shaky squad comprised of some of the NBA’s “best” was handed an L by Team France.

-Team USA’s 2019 men’s basketball roster comprised of Kyle Kuzma, Kemba Walker, De’Aron Fox, and more didn’t sound like a Gold Medal-winning squad.
+Team USA’s 2019 men’s basketball roster comprised of Myles Turner, Kemba Walker, Harrison Barnes, and more didn’t sound like a Gold Medal-winning squad.
 Today (September 11) France led by Frank Ntilikina, Rudy Gobert, Evan Fournier, and Nicolas Batum confirmed that belief.
 They handed the Gregg Popovich led squad an embarrassing 89-79 loss.

 With this loss, the best Team USA can do in the FIBA tournament in China is placing 5th, knocking them out of medal contention.
 Despite Donovan Mitchell’s best efforts, Team USA failed to score down the stretch.
 France went on a 15-2 run to seal the deal ending the USA squad’s hopes of winning its third consecutive third cup.